samueleaton/cubbie/README.md

 ### Resetting State

-This will reset the state to the initial state.
+This will reset the state to the initial state (the first state in the state history).

 ``` javascript
 store.resetState();